 The city's annual custom-designed holiday ornament benefits the Lone Star Charitable Foundation, which grants money to Grand Prairie charities.

-- 2015 Ornament Now on Sale!
-Mrs. Jensen used wood discs she cut from felled cedar tree branches on their Grand Prairie property, painted using blackboard paint, decorated for the holidays.
+- 2015 Ornament: Mrs. Jensen used wood discs she cut from felled cedar tree branches on their Grand Prairie property, painted using blackboard paint, decorated for the holidays.
 The 2015 ornament comes in a bag of 3.

 - 2014 Ornament: Hand made by Rebecca Jensen, the 2014 ornament is a cone shape with branches, pennants, glitter and cloth.